KCachel/fairranktune/docs/index.md

-## 🎁 Feature Requests
+## ⁉️ Feature Requests
+We believe in open-source community driven software.
 Would you like to see other functionality implemented?
 Please, open a [feature request](https://github.com/KCachel/FairRankTune/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=%5BFeature+Request%5D+title).
+Is there a bug or issue ?
+Please, open a [github issue](https://github.com/KCachel/FairRankTune/issues/new).

-## 🤘 Want to contribute?
+## 👋 Want to contribute?
 Would you like to contribute?
 Please, send me an [e-mail](mailto:kathleen.cachel@gmail.com?subject=[GitHub]%20fairranktune).